hwchiu/blog-source/source/_posts/introduce-cni-i.md

   - Kubernetes
 abbrlink: 41890
 date: 2018-04-05 16:59:57
-description:
+description: The most import feature of the container is the resource isolation, including the mount, network, user, UTC and PID. that's the reason why we can't see those resources status of the host.
+The resources isolation are supported by the Linux Kernel and we will demostrate the networking part by the network namespace and also show you how does the docekr use the network namespace and Linux Bridge to proivde the network connectivity for each container.

 ---

+# Preface

-I have write three posts about the CNI and you can found the other posts below [[CNI] Container Network Interface Introduction](https://www.hwchiu.com/introduce-cni-ii.html) [[CNI] Write A CNI Plugin By Golang](https://www.hwchiu.com/introduce-cni-iii.html)
+It's a series post about the Container Network Interface and you can find other posts below.
+[[Container Network Interface] CNI Introduction ](https://www.hwchiu.com/introduce-cni-ii.html) [[Container Network Interface] Write a CNI Plugin By Golang](https://www.hwchiu.com/introduce-cni-iii.html)

 If you have any experience about setuping a kubernetes cluster before, you must notice that you need to choose one CNI in your kubernetes cluster, and there're many candidate that you can choose, including the `flannel`, `weave`, `calico` and so on.